autogoal/autogoal/Readme.md

 - Between minor version updates, e.g., `1.x` and `1.y`, you can expect to find new functionality, but anything you can use from the   public API will still be there with a consistent semantic (save for bugfixes).

 - Between micro version updates, e.g., `1.3.x` and `1.3.y`, the public API is frozen even for additions.

+- The private API can be changed at all times.

 ⚠️ While AutoGOAL is on public beta (versions `0.x`) the public API is considered unstable and thus everything can change.
 However, we try to keep breaking changes to a minimum.